 Abdulla (2010) article mainly focuses on the understanding of various practices of Total Quality Management, commonly referred to as TQM, in the Malaysian small to medium sized enterprises and the differences in the incorporated features at both lower and high levels of SMEs.
 This term, just like UK, USA, Japan, China and Korea is defined in terms of the number of employees and output quantity.
 However, the idea of TQM in SMEs has been an issue of consideration in various Malaysian plans from the sixth to ninth plan.
 In these plans, SMEs have been given good attention following their major contribution in the Malaysian economy in the sense that they dominate the manufacturing establishments, manufacturing outputs and employment opportunities.
 However, much weight was given to it in the ninth plan (2006- 2009) in which technology was also given a priority in the TQM to bring improved effectiveness and efficiency in customers services, excellence in operations and improved human integration.

 Consequently the effort would greatly help the country realize its vision 2020 mission which would ensure that Malaysia achieves greater economic impacts and global competitiveness.
 For the global competitiveness to be achieved, SMEs have to consider the concept of ‘First class' and adopt various quality and productivity programs like the TQM and TPM, ISO 900 and participate in various quality awards programs through the efforts of government.
 Based on the research carried on eight SMEs business; it is evident that award-winners companies have higher scores in TQM perception, more effective TQM implementation and more TQM benefits compared with the non-award winners companies in the sense that they adopted better business strategies and TQM integration.
+However, further research is recommended for the viability of the findings with more Malaysian case companies and manufacturing companies (Abdulla, 2010).

 According to Abdulla (2010) the implementation of TQM helps SMEs to achieve effectiveness, efficiency, increased profits and sustainability in the various business objectives.
 These are realized in areas like customer services, excellence in operations and human resource integration where the right things would be done in the preferred procedures.
 With all the three successes, SMEs would realize higher quality performance through practices of total quality control, total quality assurance and total quality management (Abdulla, 2010).
 This is due to the fact that proper implementation of TQM results in fewer defects on the products, increased productivity and reduced costs contributed by wastes (Abdulla, 2010).